 Riga has always acted as a meeting point between East and West.
 Riga’s 15th-century Old Town is a UNESCO World Heritage Site; its architectural treasures include medieval churches and the Riga Opera House.Amidst its cobblestone streets is the Grand Palace Hotel, which occupies a mansion that was built in the manner of a Russian czar’s court.
 Its massive front doors lead to a lobby illuminated by crystal chandeliers.
 Subtle grandeur continues in the guest rooms, which feature a refined palette of pale blues and golds.

-Hotel Continental has been a beacon of luxury since its opening in 1900.
-Ideally located for business travelers, the property is just 25 minutes from the international airport, and has nine meeting rooms on two floors for conferences and events.
-Each bedroom is individually designed in a classic or contemporary style, and guests can choose from a tranquil courtyard view, or rooms looking out to the Oslo fjord.
-The legendary Vienna-style restaurant, Theatercaféen, is on the New York Times list of ten most famous cafés, and features portraits by Henrik Lund and Pedro and Ulf Aas.
-The hotel is closely connected to the art world and the largest privately owned collection of Edvard Munch paintings hang in the lobby bar, Dagligstuen.
+Hotel Continental has been a beacon of luxury since its opening in 1900 and it is the only Norwegian member of Leading Hotels.
+Ideally located in the center of Oslo, the property is only 25 minutes from the International airport and has unique meeting and event facilities based on two floors.
+Each bedroom is individually designed in a classic contemporary style and the rooms vary from a tranquil courtyard view to rooms overlooking the Oslo fjord with terraces.
+The legendary restaurant, Theatercaféen, serves classic as well as new style dishes with a local touch.
+The hotel is closely connected to the Art world.
+You will find a privately owned collection of 12 graphic works by Edvard Munch in the lobby bar.